DarqueWarrior/generator-team/README.md

 ## Usage

-Yo team is written in such a manner that it will prompt you for variables it needs if the were not passed as paramaters.
+Yo team is written in such a manner that it will prompt you for variables it needs if they were not passed as paramaters.
 Interactive usage: `yo team`, this wil run all the yo team functionality in interactive mode.

 The team generator uses smaller generators to do the brunt work